lionel87/fast-tree-builder/README.md

 ## Features

 - **Supports `parentId` and `childIds` Models** – Choose your relation style via options.
-- **Fully Typed** – TypeScript support with correct types for the built tree.
+- **Fully Typed** – Carefully written TypeScript types for the built tree.
 - **Highly Customizable** – Design the node structure as you like.
 - **Any Iterable Accepted** – Works on arrays, sets, or any iterable type.
 - **Flexible ID Types** – Anything can be an identifier; relations matched with `childId === parentId`.